evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=27h49m55s
 - **Quadratic in Form** : $9x^4 + 3x^2 -20 = 0$ : $ax^2 + bx^1 + c = 0$ : When a non-quadratic equation can be written as a quadratic equation, we say it is quadratic in form - you could make a substitution and create a quadratic equation, solve it in the same way you solve a quadratic equation - 3 terms where $ax^2$  is double the exponent or $bx^1$   with a constant
 - **Quadratic Formula** : $\mathbf{x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}}$ : a universal tool that provides the solutions (or roots) for any quadratic equation in the standard form $ax^2 + bx+c=0$ , regardless of whether the solutions are real or complex.
+- Instead of 2 solutions, you will often times get 4
 ### 📝 Solving Quadratic-in-Form: $9x^4 + 3x^2 - 20 = 0$

 This equation is quadratic in form because the exponent of the leading term ($x^4$) is double the exponent of the middle term ($x^2$).